siberex/bowling_scores/README.md

 Tenpin Bowling scoring as [defined by IBF](https://bowling.sport/universal-playing-rules-chapter-2/).

-Goal is to shove as much OOP as reasonable into the task, but without becoming the [FizzBuzz Enterprise Edition](https://github.com/EnterpriseQualityCoding/FizzBuzzEnterpriseEdition).
+The goal is to shove as much OOP as reasonable into the task, but without becoming the [FizzBuzz Enterprise Edition](https://github.com/EnterpriseQualityCoding/FizzBuzzEnterpriseEdition).

 # TODO